Awish-Senpai/ForgottenKeep/README.md

 ## [v1.8]
 `> Added`
 • Changed the color of the channel unread indicator, also redesigned it.
-• Changed the color of the `new` indicator when mentioned in DMs.
+• Changed the color of the `new` indicator when mentioned in DMs or servers.
 • Changed the color of selection menu, when right clicked on something.
 • Added hover effects to selection menu.